nexlanglxm/data-representation-coursework/project/README.md

 # Project: Spotify Personalized Playlist Generator

-## **Description**

-The SPG is a web application designed to create personalized playlists for users based on their music preferences.
-This project aims to provide an interactive platform where userscan input their favorite artists, genres, or songs, and the application interacts with the Spotify API to generate customized playlists.

 ## **Project Brief:**

 Write a project that demonstrates that you understand creating and consuming RESTful APIs.